-Parents and students are requested to complete enrollment forms upon registration to Highland Elementary.
+Parents and students are requested to complete enrollment forms upon registration at Highland Elementary.
 Students will be placed in a classroom based on age, past school history, and/or any assessment data that is available.
-The Highland Elementary staff may choose to administer the survey section of the ISAT to provide additional information when placement is in question.
+The Highland Elementary staff may choose to administer the survey section of the ISAT or other benchmarks to provide additional information when placement is in question.
 New students will also take the STAR test.